Kharg Island: Achaemenid inscription

-The linguist Habib Borjian explains that if the inscription is authentic, combined with the island's known history of kariz usage, "which came about under the Achaemenid rule in the Near East (550–330 BCE)", it can be suggested that there was a Persian colonisation of Kharg under the Achaemenids.
-The Iranian dialect of the Persian settlers of the Achaemenid period may have in turn been the ancestor of the Khargi language, with Borjian adding that "there is no contradicting evidence to make this hypothesis implausible".
+Linguist Habib Borjian explains that if the inscription is authentic, combined with the island's known history of qanat usage, (Note: The 17th-century French traveller Jean de Thévenot noted the presence of qanats (ancient irrigation systems) on the island.) which developed under the Achaemenid rule, it can be suggested that there was a Persian colonisation of Kharg under the Achaemenids.
+The Iranian dialect of the Persian settlers of the Achaemenid era may have been the ancestor of the Khargi language, with Borjian adding that "there is no contradicting evidence to make this hypothesis implausible".

-On May 31, 2008, the inscription was seriously damaged by unknown vandal(s).
-They destroyed it with a sharp object, such that about 70 percent of the inscription was seriously damaged.
-The nature of the damage indicates that it was done deliberately.
+The inscription became a contentious matter in the Persian Gulf naming dispute.
+Some experts said it was further evidence confirming the Persian name for the Persian Gulf.
+This led to a "media frenzy" in surrounding Arab countries, where efforts were made to disprove its authenticity.
+In May 2008, the inscription was seriously damaged by unknown vandal(s) after they climbed a fence to enter the area and inflicted damage deliberately with a sharp object.
+According to Khark Deputy Governor Ali Jazebi, about 70% of the inscription was seriously damaged.
+Another source said that around 10–15% was damaged.

-The 17th-century French traveller Jean de Thévenot noted the presence of qanat (i.e. kariz) on the island that would have provided ancient irrigation.